juspay/medea/SPEC.md

 Additionally, a Medea graph file MUST contain a schema named ``$start``.
 A Medea validator MUST indicate a unique error condition if no such schema is defined.

+Schemata MAY be separated by a single extra newline.

 ### Specifications